microsoft/pxt/docs/blog/10th-anniversary.md

-# A Decade of Making & Coding
+# A Decade of Making and Coding

 **Posted on September 25th, 2026 by [Jaqster](https://github.com/jaqster)**